|

 full articles by Padraic Murphy, Ewin Hannan, and Caroline Milburn at The Age, The Herald Sun, The Bendigo Advertiser, The Age, and the Herald Sun

-When a child dies unexpectedly, the first person of authority contacted
+What Happens When a Child Dies When a child dies unexpectedly, the first person of authority contacted

 by the family is usually a police officer or a doctor, who is obliged to report the death to the coroner.
 If the pathologist

 conducting the autopsy finds that the child has died of natural causes, a death certificate is completed and the matter ends.
+But if the pathologist cannot find the cause of death or is suspicious

 about the circumstances of it, the coroner holds an inquiry.
+The coroner usually investigates cases of suspected sudden infant death

 syndrome.
 If the coroner finds no individual has caused the death, the matter may end, but if the findings imply culpability,

 the findings are sent to the Director of Public Prosecutions.
 The DPP then decides if criminal charges should be laid.
+If a child dies while involved with the state's child protection service,

 the Department of Human Services is obliged to investigate the service's handling of the case.
 The Victorian Child Death Review